radium0022/API-EONET---data-extraction/README.md

 ## B. Installation

-In order to be run the script, you need:
+In order to be run the script:

-* Python 3 or later
+* You need Python 3 or later

+* The email address of the recipient has to be specified in the variable "email_recepient"

 * The below libraries have to be installed